edvicaty/edvicaty/README.md

 - [Vicaty](https://vicaty.herokuapp.com/)
 - [REPO: Vicaty headless CMS](https://github.com/edvicaty/vicaty-server)

+This app is a full stack app made with react, node.js, express and antD, using passport for authenticacion, and Mongo for DB.
+I´ve made this app with the intention to create something useful and backend focused.
+Vicaty has 3 repos.
+The main repo (vicaty-server) is in charge of handling the requests coming directly from the client (vicaty-client repo), Vicaty also has a repo for its API, which is in charge of handling all the requests coming from any external site (no passport authentication).

 - - - -
 - [Merca-app](https://merca-app.herokuapp.com/)
 - [REPO: Full-stack price consulting app with official PROFECO data and user data feedback for CDMX](https://github.com/edvicaty/Merca-App)

+I've made this app with the intention to create something useful and interesting for my community.
+I used a little web scraping to get official PROFECO data (sadly PROFECO doesn't have an API).
+This app was built with express.js, Node.js, Mapbox, Handlebars, and Mongo.

 <!--